snap-stanford/snap/readme.txt

 We see that "jure-branch" contains the "jure-branch.txt" while master does not contain the file.
 If we do "$git push" now nothing happens since the branch is local.
-We need to make the local "jure-branch" into a remote brach (we only need to do this once per branch):
+We need to make the local "jure-branch" into a remote branch (we only need to do this once per branch):
 	$git push origin jure-brach
 	$git branch -r
 Reveals that the remote repository now contains branch